Germany looks to step up coal exit timetable - The Observers - France 24

 Germany is under pressure to clarify how it plans to accelerate its "energy transition" away from fossil fuels and towards renewables, with a target to generate 65 percent from carbon-neutral sources by 2030.

-Over the same period, Berlin aims to reduce output of greenhouse gases by 55 percent compared with 1990's levels -- a target agreed under pressure from demonstrators last year.
+Over the same period, Berlin aims to reduce output of greenhouse gases by 55 percent compared with 1990's levels -- a goal agreed last year under pressure from demonstrators like the worldwide "Fridays for Future" movement.

 But the task has been complicated by Merkel's decision to end nuclear power generation by 2022, leaving coal as the main backstop to renewables during the transition period.